sherlock-audit/2023-03-teller-judging/README.md

     Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**IAm0x52**

+Fix looks good.
+Final repayment period is now calculated via modulo which allows it to correctly detect the final payment cycle for loans of irregular duration

 # Issue M-12: setLenderManager may cause some Lenders to lose their assets

 Source: https://github.com/sherlock-audit/2023-03-teller-judging/issues/339